jgarza9788/project_find_roommate/North Carolina Housemate Agreement 2024.md

 * In the event of a Housemate's departure, the remaining Housemates may seek a replacement Housemate, subject to landlord approval and signing a new Housemate Agreement.

-* The security deposit and any outstanding expenses will be divided among the Housemates according to the terms agreed upon at the start of the tenancy.
+* The any outstanding expenses will be divided among the Housemates according to the terms agreed upon at the start of the tenancy.

 ## Governing Law